intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

 ### Prepare data, key and password
 ##### Prepare the Data
-To train a model with ppml in BigDL, you need to prepare the data first.
+To run Big Data & AI applications with ppml in BigDL, you need to prepare the data first.

 ##### Prepare the Key